Commodore BASIC: History

 Commodore took the source code of the flat-fee BASIC and further developed it internally for all their other 8-bit home computers.
 It was not until the Commodore 128 (with V7.0) that a Microsoft copyright notice was displayed.
-However, Microsoft had built an easter egg into the version 2 or "upgrade" Commodore Basic that proved its provenance: typing the (obscure) command WAIT 6502, 1 would result in Microsoft! appearing on the screen.
+However, Microsoft had built an easter egg into the version 2 or "upgrade" Commodore Basic that proved its provenance: typing the command WAIT 6502, 1 would result in Microsoft! appearing on the screen.
 (The easter egg was well-obfuscated—the message did not show up in any disassembly of the interpreter.)

 The popular Commodore 64 came with BASIC v2.0 in ROM even though the computer was released after the PET/CBM series that had version 4.0 because the 64 was intended as a home computer, while the PET/CBM series were targeted at business and educational use where their built-in programming language was presumed to be more heavily used.
 This saved manufacturing costs, as the V2 fit into smaller ROMs.